The Waterfront Blues Festival is owned and produced by

 Did you know ...

-- For the second year in a row, the Oregon Food Bank Network distributed more than 1 million food boxes to families in need.
+- The need for emergency food is unprecedented.
+For the third year in a row, the OFB Network distributed more than 1 million emergency food boxes in Oregon and Clark County, Wash.

-- Growing levels of long-term unemployment are forcing more and more people to fall into poverty and to seek emergency food.
+- Long-term unemployment, persistent underemployment and the high cost of food, gas, utilities and rent are forcing more and more people to seek emergency food.

 Thank you blues fans!

-Last year's festival raised was a rousing success, raising $902,000 to help fight hunger through donations at the gate as well as advance purchases of special tickets and passes.
-In addition, the festival raised an estimated 116,584 pounds of food.
-Revenue from the Waterfront Blues Fest has grown steadily over the past 24 years.
-In the past five years alone, more than $2.8 million in cumulative net festival revenue has directly supported OFB's mission.
+Revenue from the Waterfront Blues Fest has grown steadily over the past 26 years.
+In the past five years alone, more than $4 million in cumulative net festival revenue has directly supported Oregon Food Bank's mission to eliminate hunger and its root causes.

 Your donations at the gate and purchase of tickets and passes make a difference!